WHAT TO DO IN PENANG? HOW MANY DAYS TO VISIT PENANG? WHAT IS PENANG FAMOUS FOR? IS IT WORTH VISITING PENANG DURING A TRIP TO MALAYSIA?

 To access Penang Hill you will need to take a funicular for about fifteen minutes.
 At the top, a platform offers a panoramic view of George Town and its surroundings.
 With a bit of luck, you will be able to observe monkeys and giant black squirrels.

 Ideally, a whole day should be devoted to Penang Hill.
-On site, you will find a lot of activities to do.
+On-site, you will find a lot of activities to do.
 There are lots of trails up there.
-On the hill itself, you can also find Hindu temple, mosque, restaurants, shops and cafes.
+On the hill itself, you can also find Hindu temples, mosques, restaurants, shops, and cafes.

 14. Visit Penang Botanic Gardens

 If you like beautiful parks with a calm and relaxing atmosphere, then head to Penang Botanic Garden, it’s free!